betterscientificsoftware/bssw.io/Articles/Blog/2025-03-SoftwareEngineersAndScientificSoftware.md

 Barring formal training in software engineering, SEAMs often approach coding scientifically: they use an iterative and experimental approach to code and its functionality.
 While this approach is valuable, it's insufficient for creating sustainable and user-friendly software.

-Software engineers leverage established principles and practices -- much like scientists use physical laws and mathematical theorems -- to build robust and reliable software.
+Software engineers leverage established principles and practices — much like scientists use physical laws and mathematical theorems — to build robust and reliable software.
 But if they fail to comprehend the true reasons for the existence of the software in the first place, they can appear dogmatic and unreasonable to SEAMs who may see software as only one part of addressing a real-world problem.

-SEAMs must understand that there is more to creating sustainable software than meets the eye, and software engineers must understand the science behind the software and the users that use it.
+SEAMs must understand that there is more to creating sustainable software than meets the eye, and software engineers must understand the science behind the software and the users who use it.

 ### What SEAMs should understand